 MySQL is a relational database management system (RDBMS) built on SQL.
 It is one of the world’s most popular open-source databases, noted for its dependability, flexibility, and robustness.

 MySQL was created by MySQL AB, a Swedish business formed by David Axmark, Allan Larsson, and Michael “Monty” Widenius.
-The source code for the project was made available under the GNU General Public License as well as a number of proprietary agreements.
+The source code for the project was made available under the GNU General Public License as well as many proprietary agreements.
 MySQL was owned and supported by a single for-profit corporation, MySQL AB, which is currently owned by Oracle Corporation.

-MySQL is used by many database-driven web applications, including Drupal, Joomla, phpBB, and WordPress.
-The most common use of MySQL is for the purpose of a web database.
-It can be used to store anything from a single record of information to an entire inventory of available products for an online store.
-As such, it’s a crucial component of modern web application development.
+Many database-driven online programs, including Drupal, Joomla, phpBB, and WordPress, use MySQL.
+The most common use of MySQL is for a web database.
+It may hold anything from a single piece of information to a whole inventory of items for an online business.
+As such, it is an essential part of modern web application development.

 Base64 Encoding & Decoding in MySQL